 2. The Black Tapes

-If you’re still mulling over your belief in the existence of demons, ghosts, and otherworldly creatures, The Black Tapes will serve you right for its exploration on both the serial killer kind of scary and supernatural kind of spooky.
+If you’re still mulling over the existence of demons, ghosts and otherworldly creatures, The Black Tapes will serve you right for its exploration on both the serial killer kind of scary and supernatural kind of spooky.
 Made as a serialized docudrama about how different kinds of ghosts bombard the path of a journalist and the subject’s way to finding the truth, it sees right through you before you see through it–a clever way of making dialogues inside your head while you ride the wave of heart-pulling episodes.

 3. The NoSleep Podcast